PROF. DAVID CARROLL

-My research group explores the fundamental roles that dimension, topology, and symmetry play in the emergent properties of condensed matter systems.
-This is a natural outgrowth of our long history in nano- systems.
-Explorations of these so called "quantum materials" sometimes yield opportunities in the development of new technologies.
+The Carroll research group explores the fundamental roles that dimension, topology, and symmetry play in the emergent properties of condensed matter systems.
+This is a natural outgrowth of our long history in nano-systems.
+Explorations of these "quantum materials" sometimes yield opportunities in the development of new technologies.
 Other times, they may simply instruct us on the deeper meanings and connections in our world.
-Both of these possibilities, the basic and the applied, are welcomed and embraced by my research team.
+Both of these possibilities, the basic and the applied, are welcomed and embraced by the research team.
 Through our work, we hope to add our distinctive voice to the truly transformative science of this era.
 Pro Humanitate

-Our group typically presents its research at these meetings
+Want to meet-up sometime have a coffee and discuss physics?
+Our group presents its research at these meetings...

 Spring and Fall MRS Meetings